Skip to content

 kubeconfig: {{ output "this.kubeconfig.kubeconfig_path" }}

 • apply_template - bool.
 By default is set to true.
-See Templating usage below.
+Enables applying templating to all Kubernetes manifests located in the specified path.

 • kubeconfig - optional.
 Specifies the path to a kubeconfig file.
 See How to get kubeconfig subsection below.